martinmib/organic/README.md

 ### How we do it

--
--
+- Simple icon and paragraph with details of the process of ordering and delivery
-- User stories covered:
+- User stories covered: 2,

 <details><summary>How We Do</summary>
 <img src="docs/images/how-we-do.png">